Ethnically Diverse Communities

 Safer Communities Alliance hopes to increase community cohesion by training up community leaders to run groups to increase physical activity levels and continue to build relationships between communities, partner and services.

-A huge thank you to Kent Sport and Sport England for lifting so many spirits, for making this project very inspirational and for opening a new door into the community of North Kent.
+A huge thank you to Active Kent & Medway and Sport England for lifting so many spirits, for making this project very inspirational and for opening a new door into the community of North Kent.